 The interior of the island is mountainous, sparsely inhabited and covered with forests of pine and cypress.
 While the shores are rocky, the island has arable strips of land where citrus fruit, wine grapes, vegetables, olives and other crops are grown.

 The Rhodian population of fallow deer was found to be genetically distinct in 2005, and to be of urgent conservation concern.
 In Petaloudes Valley (“Valley of the Butterflies”), large numbers of tiger moths gather during the summer months.
-Mount Attavyros, at 1,216 metres, is the island’s highest point of elevation.
+Mount Attavyros, at 1,216 meters, is the island’s highest point of elevation.

 Rhodos has been occupied by many different people/powers throughout history: the Minoans, Mycenaeans, Dorians, Alexander the Great, Roman Empire, Crusaders, Ottomans, Italy/Germany (WWII) and Britain.